Privacy Preserving Set-Based Estimation Using Partially Homomorphic Encryption: Conclusions

 \section{Conclusions}

-We propose the first privacy preserving set-based observers using homomorphic encryption.
+We proposed the first privacy-preserving, set-based observers using homomorphic encryption.
 We considered both a traditional sensor setup as well as a scenario where trusting sensors are grouped into sensor groups.
-We showed that by choosing zonotopes and constrained zonotopes to represent our sets, it possible to selectively encrypt only the critical set parameters while achieving the desired level of privacy.
+We showed that by choosing zonotopes and constrained zonotopes to represent our sets, it is possible to selectively encrypt only the critical set parameters while achieving the desired level of privacy.
 To prove that privacy for each protocol, the concept of computational indistinguishability was used.
 Finally, we evaluated our algorithms on real data from a physical test bed, which showed that the proposed protocols achieve satisfactory results while guaranteeing privacy.